Donaim/proviral-pres1/slides.md

 5. **Limitations**:

 Now, while the defects that CFEIntact find, are very likely to make the virus replication incompetent, *lack* of found defect provides a lesser certainty about its replication competence.
-It is impossible to find all defects in an automated way.
+So when CFEIntact says that the virus is Hypermutated, the it definitely is hypermutated.

 -->